Derpitron/fossradar/CONTRIBUTING.md

 ### 5. Code Contributions

-Want to improve FOSSRadar itself?
+Want to improve FOSSRadar.dev itself?
 We welcome contributions to the platform!

 #### Setup Development Environment